BigDataBiology/microbiopy/docs/index.md

 # Microbiopy

-Microbiopy is a tool that performs basic operations on sample input.
+Microbiopy is a tool that performs analysis on microbiome count data.
 Currently, it does the following:

 1. **Filter Features**: Filters features across samples based on minimum prevalence, minimum prevalence fraction, minimum average abundance, and minimum abundance fraction.